CNC Build

 Intuitively, the vertical mill design does an excellent job of stabilizing the cutting tool.
 To achieve X, Y and Z-Axis movement, the "table" on which the workpiece sits moves instead.

-The author is planning to make models exclusively from wood and soft metals such as aluminum, so there is no need for a full-size vertical mill.
+The author is planning to make models exclusively from wood and soft metals such as aluminum, so there is no need for a full-size vertical mill made of steel, and we've found it to be a high-corrosion environment here.
 We don't have the space for one, in any event.

 Here's a hobby-size vertical milling machine from the same current Wikipedia entry:

 This design is making much more sense for making 3D objects.
-This one is a bit small, and the Bridgeport-style is clearly too large, but with a custom design, the author can attempt to optimize with the workspace available.
+This one is a bit small, and the Bridgeport-style is clearly too large, but with a custom design, the author can attempt to optimize the working X, Y, Z axes within the confines of the limited workspace available.

 For reference, here are some entry-level Tormach ones: